jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/1_scatter/task.md

 `Axes` can contain several `Axis` (usually, x-axis and y-axis).

-As we said earlier, the actual plotting is done in `Axes`, so to plot something in the figure you should call some function from the `Axes` instance.
+As we said earlier, the actual plotting is done in `Axes`, so to plot something in the figure you should call functions from the `Axes` instance.
-For example, to plot scatter, we should write something like this: `ax.scatter('x', 'y', data=my_data)`.
+For example, for a scatter plot, we need to write something like this: `ax.scatter('x', 'y', data=my_data)`.

 Let's do some practice!

 ## Task

-1. Create the instance of `Figure` and `Axes` in the `plot` function.
+1. Create an instance of `Figure` and `Axes` in the `plot` function.
-2. Plot a scatter there the x-axis is `user_score`, the y-axis is `critic_score` and the data is `games`.
+2. Create a scatter plot, where the x-axis is `user_score`, the y-axis is `critic_score`, and the data is `games`.

 Note that we preprocessed the data for you, but if you want, you can do this by yourself.
 Please see the corresponding hint below.